unadlib/reactant/docs/state-action.md

 title: @state and @action
 ---

-Reactant provides `@state` for decorating the React shared state and `@action` for decorating the state updates.
+Reactant provides `@state` for decorating the immutable shared state of React and `@action` for decorating the state mutation updates.

 ## `@state`